Seireinity/MQUAP-web/README.md

 # MQUAP-web Version 1.0

-[WIP] - My current prototype for my thesis with text matching to determine the percentage match of course content to certification content.
+My prototype for my thesis with text matching to determine the percentage match of course content to certification content.
 Text Matching uses algorithms: Brute Force String Pattern Matching and Cosine Similarity.
 This will present which certifications are a match to a course.

 Database is LOCAL through MySQL PHPMyAdmin.